Zionme/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-a function that returns the weighted average of all integers tuple
+ a function that computes the square value of all integers of a matrix using map